PolygonTransit/PolygonTransit.github.io/_posts/2023-02-08-Rohan-McMaster.md

 PPS: There is no point censoring this site.
 It has been seen, screenshotted and archived on the Internet Archive.

 ### **Messages from other members of the community**
+> This is absolutely disgusting, as a friend of someone who was obsessed over I am deeply disturbed - Anonymous

 > The majority of us don’t accept him as part of the Victorian railway community, we want to distant ourselves as far as possible from this person - Budgie

 > I support the vic transport youtube channel as much as i support fair renting laws (i have 728 negatively geared properties) - Zac